ajhenley/gitbook/arrays.md

 ###Typical operations on arrays
-* Initialize the initial values of the array elements
+* Initialize values of the array elements
-* Processing the elements of the array
+* Process each elements of the array
-* Searching an array for a particular element
+* Search the array for a particular element
-* Writing the contents of an array to a report
+* Write the contents of an array to a report

 ###Common algorithms that manipulate arrays